SECR: What is the SECR & how will it affect your business?

 “SECR gives organisations reason to look at their energy consumption and emissions and find ways to make improvements, benefitting both the environment and their bottom line” Ethan Higgins – Marketing and Innovation Director – Ignite Energy

 How can Ignite Energy help your business with SECR?

 We can help you to understand the SECR and the impact it will have on your business.
 We have experience in managing compliance for large organisations and can help you to comply with SECR.

 Furthermore, we can help you to make the most from any opportunities that have been highlighted through SECR compliance.

 Our expertise allows us to offer end-to-end energy-saving solutions, from reporting through to the implementation of energy saving projects.
 Once we know where the opportunities are we can suggest and install innovative solutions across your portfolio of sites.

 Our integrated service approach and experience in managing energy for multi-site businesses means that we can help you to turn SECR compliance into real-world energy savings.

 As a result of helping Pets at Home with ESOS compliance, we identified energy-saving opportunities that have allowed the business to save millions in energy spend.

 Learn more about our innovative energy saving work with Pets at Home now.

-Ignite Energy look after Greenhouse Gas emissions reporting (GHG) and ESOS for many of our customers.
+Ignite Energy look after GHG emissions reporting and ESOS for many of our customers.
 We have also managed CRC for our customers from its inception to the closure of the scheme.